yurenape/eflips_battery_degeneration/README.md

 #### `docs/`
 The documentation for the project is stored here.
 The documentation is generated using Sphinx.
 You can add more documentation here by creating `.rst` files in the `docs` directory and referencing them in the `index.rst` file.

+#### `src/`
+The source code for the project is stored here.
+You can add more source code files here.
+You should consider using different files or directories for different parts of your project.

+#### `tests/`
+The tests for the project are stored here.
+You can add more test files here.
+They should test the low-level building blocks of your project.
+Maybe there also can be some integration tests, which test the interaction of different parts of your project.

+#### `requirements.txt`
+This file lists all the Python packages that are required to run the project.
+You can add more packages here if you need them.

+#### `LICENSE.md`
+This file contains the license for the project.
+You should choose a license that fits your needs.
+[Choose an Open Source License](https://choosealicense.com)

+#### `README.md`
+This file contains the information about the project.
+You should fill it out with information about your project.

+#### `input/` (optional)
+This directory contains input files for the project.
+You can add more input files here.

+#### `output/` (optional)
+This directory contains output files for the project.
+You can add more output files here.

 <!-- DOCUMENTATION -->

 ## Documentation